wp-plugins/cc-child-pages/readme.txt

 == Changelog ==

+= 1.9 =
+* Added editor button
+* Added custom excerpt capability to pages by default
+* Refined generation of page excerpt where no custom excerpt exists
+* Enhanced functionality of the `thumbs` option - you can now set this to the desired thumbnail size e.g. `thumbs="large"`, `thumbs="full"`, `thumbs="my-custom-size"`, etc.

 = 1.8 =
 * CC Child Pages widget enhanced to allow display of children of current page or a specific page
 * CC Child Pages widget enhanced to allow depth to be specified